USA Capital

-Popularly known as USA Capital, hard money lender USA Commercial Mortgage Co.
-(USACM) was a Las Vegas, Nevada based mortgage broker owned by Tom Hantges, Joe Milanowski which went bankrupt in 2006.
-Rodney Balinski was also a part of the company, as Tom Hantges' and Joe Milanowski's assistant.
+USA Capital, also known as USA Commercial Mortgage Company, was a Las Vegas–based mortgage lender that filed for bankruptcy in April 2006 while managing approximately $962 million in investor funds from more than 6,000 investors.

 Operations

 'USA Capital', the hard money lender USA Commercial Mortgage Co.(USACM), was a Las Vegas, Nevada based mortgage broker owned by Tom Hantges and Joe Milanowski.
 Affiliated with the lending/brokerage activity at USACM was a management company, USA Securities, and two funds, the First Trust Deed Fund and for Nevada residents only, the Diversified Trust Deed Fund.

 There were two general categories of investors;